vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 You can build custom machine images for Tanzu Kubernetes Grid to use as a VM template for the management and Tanzu Kubernetes (workload) cluster nodes that it creates.
 Each custom machine image packages a base operating system (OS) version and a Kubernetes version, along with any additional customizations, into an image that runs on vSphere, Microsoft Azure infrastructure, and AWS (EC2) environments.

 A custom image must be based on the operating system (OS) versions that are supported by Tanzu Kubernetes Grid.
-The table below provides a list of the operating systems that are supported for building custom images for TKG.
+The table below provides a list of the operating systems that are supported for building custom images for Tanzu Kubernetes Grid.

 |**vSphere**|**AWS**|**Azure**|
 | --- | --- | --- |